Published on August 7th, 2014 | by Ruben6

 Decline of almacenistas

 The almacenista trade has suffered a lot from the general decline in sherry sales.
 Larger houses had enough stocks to provide the necessary wines without having to turn to almacenistas.
 On the other hand, grape producers (especially the larger cooperatives) also started to produce fermented base wines and supplied them directly to larger bodegas.
 Add to this increasing optimization and large-scale harmonization which caused the smallest almacenistas to close, and you get a significant downward evolution.
 At the beginning of the 1990s, the number of almacenistas had dropped significantly.
-There once were over 50 almacenistas in the Jerez area, now there are less than twenty.
+There once were over 50 almacenistas in the Jerez area, but in 2018 there were only eighteen left, which managed about 8% of all sherry stocks.

 Lustau Almacenista series